nickvourd/Supernova/README.md

  Last but not least, `-guide` saves the decryption function to a file named Program with the specific file extension of the chosen language.

+⚠️ Guide mode does not support the Nim language at this stage of the release.

  #### Guide Example

  Here is a simple example demonstrating how the guide mode operates.